+All yards abutting upon a public street shall be considered as front yards for setback purposes.

+Neither public sanitary sewers nor public water supply need be available.

+Open porches, decks, paved patios, or terraces must meet the dimensional requirements for the Agriculture District.

+Building setbacks for lands abutting lakes, rivers, creeks, tributaries, and drainage ditches, shall be in accordance with Section 5.20.

-Section 3.05.
-RESIDENTIAL DISTRICT (R).
-The purpose of the District is to:
+Section 3.06.
+RESIDENTIAL DISTRICT (R)

+Intent: The purpose of the District is to:

-Encourage the construction of, and the continued use of the land for single-family dwellings.
+Encourage the construction of and the continued use of the land for one-family dwellings.

-Prohibit business, commercial or industrial use of the land, and to prohibit any other use that would substantially interfere with development or continuation of single-family dwellings in the district.
+Prohibit business, commercial, or industrial use of the land and to prohibit any other use that would substantially interfere with development or continuation of one-family dwellings in the district.

 Encourage the discontinuance of existing uses that would not be permitted as new uses under the provisions of this Ordinance.